- Pass the Required Inspections

-1. Pass the Necessary Inspections
+1. Pass the Required Inspections

 The first step to obtaining a Temporary Certificate of Occupancy is to pass the necessary inspections.
-Schedule an appointment with a Department of Buildings (DOB) inspector to verify the condition of at least the construction, electrical, plumbing and elevators.
+Schedule an appointment with a Department of Buildings (DOB) inspector to verify the condition of at least the construction, electrical, plumbing, and elevators.
 The inspector must confirm that these systems are safe and give you a signoff to submit to the DOB.

 2. Submit Your Application